 Coach Brian Kelly speaks to the media to wrap up the 2012-13 season.

-The 2013 football season is Rob Hunt's third season at Notre Dame as head football athletic trainer.
-Hunt joined Notre Dame in March 2011 and has 16 years of experience as an athletic trainer at NCAA institutions.
+he 2014 football season is Rob Hunt's fourth season at Notre Dame as head football athletic trainer.
+Hunt joined Notre Dame in March 2011 and has 17 years of experience as an athletic trainer at NCAA institutions.

 Prior to Notre Dame, Hunt worked at Oklahoma State University for five years, serving as the head football athletic trainer from 2006-07 and the head athletic trainer for the Cowboys starting in 2007.
 At Oklahoma State, Hunt served as athletic trainer for the football team all five years and in his final four years in Stillwater he coordinated all aspects of medical care for the athletic department's 16 athletics teams as well as supervised six assistant athletic trainers, eight graduate assistants and two insurance coordinators.